 In 2011, it was found that around 40% of librarians in the United States work in either elementary or secondary schools.
 Those librarians earned approximately $59,000 per year.
-Also, note that librarians who work at universities tend to earn a higher salary—around $62,000 per year.
+Also, note that librarians who work at universities tend to earn a higher salary—around $65,000 per year.
 If you are fortunate enough to get a librarian job with the federal government, you can earn $80,000 per year.

-Every government agency has its very own library, such as the Air Force Materiel Command, Library Of Congress, Health & Human Services, Office of the Secretary of Health and Human Services, Environmental Protection Agency, National Archives.
-Most of the higher paying federal librarian positions require an MLS to be considered.
+Every government agency has its very own library, such as the Air Force Materiel Command, Library Of Congress, Health & Human Services, Office of the Secretary of Health and Human Services, Environmental Protection Agency, and National Archives.
+Most of the higher-paying federal librarian positions require an MLS to be considered.
 It is possible with enough experience and education to be paid more than $70,000 per year.
-These jobs are highly competitive, so the better your education and work-related experience, including volunteer library work, the better.
+These jobs are highly competitive, so the better your education and work-related experience—including volunteer library work—the better.

-Librarians who specialize in universities and colleges will usually be better paid than those who work in primary or secondary schools, with a median salary around $61,000 per year.
+Librarians who specialize in universities and colleges will usually be better paid than those who work in primary or secondary schools, with a median salary of around $62,000 per year.
 Colleges usually have endowments and have larger budgets than many school systems.
 Remember that these jobs are competitive, and many universities will expect you to have your MLS, and possibly another master’s degree or even Ph.D. in a related field.

 Many medical schools, hospitals, corporations, and other entities have special libraries that need to be effectively sorted and managed.
 The median salary in the field is about $56,000 per year.
-Your chances for landing this type of librarian position is to have a strong academic background in the particular type of library you want to manage.
+Your chances of landing this type of librarian position increase if you have a strong academic background in the particular type of library you want to manage.
 If you are trying to obtain a librarian position in a legal library, it is very helpful to have legal experience and possibly an advanced degree in political science or public policy.
 If you are looking for a job in a medical library, a degree in the life sciences is beneficial.

 A curator is responsible for important collections of artwork or historic artifacts.
 Most of these professionals work at zoos, museums, aquariums, botanical gardens, and historical sites.
 The median pay is approximately $49,000 per year, and most conservators need to have a master’s degree.